 We’re really excited to announce the up-coming opening of a brand new art gallery, here at The Brunswick, in the heart of Bloomsbury.

-The Brunswick Art Gallery is set to open early in the New Year and follows our recent partnerships with creative organisations and artists such as Open House London and sculptors ‘Gillie and Marc’ whose world renowned piece ‘Together Forever on Wheels’ has recently been installed here.
+The Brunswick Art Gallery is set to open in February 2020 and follows our recent partnerships with creative organisations and artists such as Open House London and sculptors ‘Gillie and Marc’ whose world renowned piece ‘Together Forever on Wheels’ has recently been installed here.

 The new gallery will see us working in partnership with Stephen Turner Fine Arts and will feature permanent collections from a fantastic portfolio of unique artists that are currently taking the arts scene by storm.